PDXbaap/design/finance_architecture.md

 Service --> Bob: coin swap result
 ```

-This architecture is meant to work via not only **consortium blockchain**s but also **public blockchain**s (e.g. Ethereum) as the *mediation chain*, due to the fact no customization or patching of blockchain platform is needed to make it work.
+This architecture is meant to work via not only **consortium blockchain**s but also **public blockchain**s (e.g. Ethereum) as the *mediation blockchain*, due to the fact no customization or patching of blockchain platform is needed to make it work.

-There could have a tree of *mediation chain*s.
-As long as all stakeholders of a *mediation transaction* share the same "parent" *mediation chain*, this architecture would work, just "chain" the *sequencer*s all the way up to the one on "parent" *mediation chain*, and "chain" the *mediator*s all the way down to the one on each *mediation chain* that directly connects the respective stakeholders.
+There could have a tree of *mediation blockchain*s.
+As long as all stakeholders of a *mediation transaction* share the same "parent" *mediation blockchain*, this architecture would work, just "chain" the *sequencer*s all the way up to the one on "parent" *mediation blockchain*, and "chain" the *mediator*s all the way down to the one on each *mediation blockchain* that directly connects the respective stakeholders.

-When using a tree of *mediation chain*s, all of which can share the same utility token for billing of the users and rewarding of the providers.The utility token minted on one of the *mediation chain*s and migrated to others.
+When using a tree of *mediation blockchain*s, all of which can share the same utility token for billing of the users and rewarding of the providers.The utility token minted on one of the *mediation chain*s and migrated to others.
 The utility token can even be by a organizer of the ecosystem.

 Let's use a two party coion swap example to illustrate how it works with privacy and confidentiality protection of all stakeholders.
 In this example, Alice and Bob have mutually decided to swap Alice's $a of A coin with Bob's $b of B coin, the following is the workflow on this architecture:

-1. Alice initiates a coin swap with Bob via its service, *service-x @ a* provided by her institution, *institution (a)*
+1. Alice initiates a coin swap with Bob via its service, *service @ a* provided by her institution, *institution (a)*
-2. The *service-x @ a* by configuration (or via *contract reg* smart contract) finds that *B coin* is via *institution (b)*, so it's a cross-institution transaction, so it calls its *x-chain mediator* with all information needed
+2. The *service @ a* by configuration (or via *contract reg* smart contract) finds that *B coin* is via *institution (b)*, so it's a cross-institution transaction, so it calls its cross-chain *facilitator* with all information needed
-3. The *x-chain mediator* @ *institution (a)* optionally calls its *messaging* @ *institution (a)* to send confidential data (e.g. detailed terms) to *institution (b)*.
+3. The cross-chain *facilitator* @ *institution (a)* optionally calls its *messaging* @ *institution (a)* to send confidential data (e.g. detailed terms) to *institution (b)*.
 The following is a multipart example:
    ```
    Content-Type: multipart/form-data; boundary=----~~~~~~~~~~